Chad Muska: Influences

 Muska has named a variety of influences in regard to his shoe design work, such as Louis Vuitton and the Nike "Jordan" range, further explaining that he has attempted to merge the aesthetics of the fashion and sneaker cultures.
 In an interview to promote the third Skytop model, Muska elaborated on his future direction:

 Personally design-wise, I'm definitely all over the place and I'm thinking of so many new and exciting designs, but it's hard for me to find places to sell a lot of the stuff, because it will be too crazy for what the shops want, especially on the skateboarding side ...
 I mean, the same thing happened with the Skytop I and eventually all the shops that thought it was horrible and said they would never wear it couldn't deny the fact that people wanted this product ...
 I think it's time for the world to define a new style and a new chapter and go ahead.

 Entrepreneur

 In 1997, Muska founded the skateboard wheel brand Ghetto Child.
 Started as a friendship between Chad Muska, Tom Penny and Sean Sheffey, Ghetto Child went on to sponsor some of today's most relevant skateboarders.
 In 2004, Ghetto Child went on a hiatus, ceasing distribution.
 In 2016, Bryan Herman and Braydon Szafranski collaborated with Muska to relaunch the brand.

 In 2008, Muska opened the store "Factory413" in Los Angeles, with business partner Cabada; The retail outlet is described on the store's website as "a hub for avant-garde Los Angeles brands and a creative outlet for both founders."

 Muska has released signature products using the "Factory413" name, such as sunglasses in 2010 and shoe collaboration with Supra in late 2012.

 Video games

 Muska is a playable character in the Tony Hawk's video game series, from Tony Hawk's Pro Skater to Tony Hawk's Underground 2.
+Muska later reprised his role in Tony Hawk's Pro Skater 1 + 2, a remake of the first two entries in the Tony Hawk's series.